Basic Geo-information Application Project

-Students can select one from three cases:
+Students can select one from five cases:

-- case 1: Sustainable Urbanization Randstad & Smart City projects
+- Case 1: Sustainable Urbanization Randstad & Smart City projects

-- case 2: Spatial analytics in urban mobility and econometrics
+- Case 2: Spatial analytics in urban mobility and econometrics

-- case 3: Building Clusters: (open case) about space for drones
+- Case 3: Building Clusters: (open case) about space for drones

-- case 4: Data quality and Vineyard suitability
+- Case 4: Data quality and Vineyard suitability

-- case 5: School planning system & New Dutch Waterline
+- Case 5: School planning system & New Dutch Waterline

 Type of education